HouzuoGuo/laitos/doc/Component-list.md

 The rich set of components not only covers the basic needs of hosting a personal web server, but also provide advanced capabilities to satisfy the geeky nature inside of you!

-laitos components go into two categories:
+laitos components go into three categories:
-- Toolbox - access to email, post to Twitter, etc.
 - Daemons - web server, mail server, and chat bots.
 Daemons grant access to all toolbox features.
+- Rich web services - specialised web utilities for the web server.
+- Toolbox features - offer PIN-protected daemons access to emails, posting to Twitter, etc.

 ## Daemons
 <table>